-The Group is also allowed by regulatory order to use deferred fuel cost accounts to mitigate the impact of changes in fuel price on its regulatory (non-IFRS) earnings (Note 29).
+The Group is also allowed by regulatory order to use deferred fuel cost accounts to mitigate the impact of changes in fuel price on its regulatory (non-IFRS) net loss (Note 29).

 The Group hedges using CAD denominated ULSD fuel swaps to reduce its exposure to changes in ULSD and foreign exchange risk components associated with forecast diesel fuel purchases.
-During the year ended March 31, 2022, the Group entered into ULSD fuel swap contracts with a notional value of \$14.9 million.
-The notional value of all fuel swap contracts outstanding as at March 31, 2022 was \$86.5 million (March 31, 2021: \$117.1 million).
+The notional amount of all fuel swap contracts outstanding as at March 31, 2023 was \$41.3 million (March 31, 2022: \$86.5 million).
 Hedge accounting was applied to these contracts.
-No LNG swap contracts were entered into during the year ended March 31, 2022 and no LNG swap contracts were outstanding as at March 31, 2022.
+No LNG swap contracts were entered into or outstanding during the years ended March 31, 2023 and March 31, 2022.